akhilrao/launch-price-indices/README.md

 * `/bin` holds the primary script used for data processing and visualization:
   - `launch-price-calc.R`: The R script used to process the data in `/data` and generate the outputs in `/output`.

+## ISS-Related Adjustments

+The dataset incorporates adjustments related to the International Space Station (ISS).
+Some payloads have COSPAR numbers attributed to the ISS module from which they were launched.
+To avoid attributing these payloads to the year the ISS module was launched rather than the year the payloads were deployed, the data from `iss.txt` (a list of ISS-related objects) is used to make necessary corrections.
+See `launch-price-calc.R` for details.

 ## Generating the Outputs

 To reproduce the visualizations and processed data: